Course Number and Title: MAT 213 Math for Teachers III

 Upon completion of this course, the student will:

-- Use geometric concepts to solve application problems.
+- Use linear equations and inequalities to solve a variety of application problems.

 - Apply mathematics of finance to consumer issues.